yanshil/Fusion2PyBullet/README.md

 - If you see that your components move arround the map center in rviz try this update
 - More Infos see [this link](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/difference-of-geometryororiginone-and-geometryororiginonetwo/m-p/9837767)

-**03/25/2020: Supporting exportation of nested components.**
+03/27/2020 update2: Add a supplementary script **Joint2Graphviz** to check assembled structures.

-03/27 update: Add "Do not Capture Design History" to fix InternalValidationError.
+03/27/2020 update: Add "Do not Capture Design History" to fix InternalValidationError.
 See [Developer Notes](https://github.com/yanshil/Fusion2Pyblluet/wiki/Developer-Notes)

-03/27 update2: Add a supplementary script **Joint2Graphviz** to check assembled structures.
+**03/25/2020: Supporting exportation of nested components.**

 ### Fusion Add-in